spotinst/help/src/docs/ocean/features/committed-use-discount.md

 9. Add the **Consumer Procurement Order Viewer** role to all the Spot service account permissions in your billing account that is linked to all the Spot service accounts that you found.

 10. Click **Save**.

+## Resource-Based Commitment with a Billing Account

+A resource-based commitment with a billing account scope enables you to use the same CUD in multiple projects, as mentioned in [GCP](https://cloud.google.com/billing/docs/how-to/cud-analysis-resource-based#understanding_discount_sharing).
+Connect all of your GCP projects to Spot accounts, with one account assigned to each project, similar to [Spend-Based Commitments](/ocean/features/commited-use-discount?id=spend-based-commitment-utilization-only).

+For projects that Spot does not manage, a Spot account with read-only permissions should be created to calculate the status of the commitment plan usage: `compute.instances.list` on Spot's generated service accounts.

+The `compute.instances.list` permission for the project that purchased the CUD.

 ## Enable CUD Utilization